 Just how difficult it is for artists in Germany to make a living from their art is demonstrated by a current study.

 Since many INFPs see their bread-and-butter job as a financial bridge until their artistic breakthrough, their commitment is limited.
-However, they work tirelessly for their true professional goal in life.
+For their true professional Life goal however, they work tirelessly.

 Which professions are suitable for the INFP?

 Most of the time, adolescent INFP personalities struggle with their career choice and are forced to choose any job to earn money.
 Quitting as soon as artistic success sets in is already stored in the back of their minds.
 Although this is legitimate, it would be much more purposeful to pursue a fulfilling professional task until an indefinite point in time.

 Instead of doggedly committing to becoming an author, INFPs should remain open to using their language talent elsewhere.
 Language talent is in demand in many professions.
 INFPs can be great translators or copywriters.
 These professions usually also provide the flexibility of time and place that freedom-loving mediators value so much.